Chart Color Schemes

 Health outcomes in Thomastown are marginally below the national average with common health conditions slightly more prevalent than average across both younger and older age cohorts

-Thomastown has below-average health outcomes, with common conditions more prevalent than average across both younger and older age groups.
-Only approximately 46% of Thomastown residents have private health cover, compared to 49.8% in Greater Melbourne and a national average of 55.3%.
-The most common medical conditions are arthritis (affecting 8.5%) and diabetes (7.1%), with 69.7% reporting no medical ailments, compared to 74.0% in Greater Melbourne.
+Thomastown shows below-average health outcomes, with common conditions slightly more prevalent across both younger and older age groups compared to average.
+Private health cover rate is extremely low at approximately 46% of the total population (~9799 people), versus Greater Melbourne's 49.8% and the national average of 55.3%.
+The most prevalent medical conditions are arthritis (8.5%) and diabetes (7.1%), while 69.7% of residents declare no medical ailments, compared to 74.0% in Greater Melbourne.

 Frequently Asked Questions - Health